- Indefinite Leave to Remain requirements

 The two forms for Indefinite Leave to Remain are Form Set (M) and Form Set (O).
 Form Set (M) is the form to be completed if you are applying for ILR on the basis of being a partner of someone, or parent of a child who is already settled in the UK.

-Form Set (0) is for all other forms of ILR applications, including for those who have been living under a Tier 1 or Tier 2 work visa or an Ancestry Visa.
+Form Set (0) is for all other forms of ILR applications, including for those who have been living under a Skilled Worker Visa or an Ancestry Visa.

 The current fee for an Indefinite Leave to Remain application is £2,389.
 However, it is important to bear in mind that the additional costs involved in your application such as the Life in the UK test (£50) as well as the English language test.
 Also, if any of your documents need translating, you will need to take translation costs into account too.